 What stories might be told?
 How?
 By whom?
 Would they be global in scope, or local?
 Would this matter?

-What might be undertaken in conjunction with such a project (promotional/educational materials, website, social media, etc.) to increase its effectiveness and opportunities for social engagement?
+Would other artifacts (like promotional/educational materials, website, social media, etc.) increase the effectiveness of sound-based narrative, and promote opportunities for social engagement?

 Are other media (beyond sound) necessary?
 If so, what are they?